SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Smalltalk

 - [feenkcom/gtoolkit](https://github.com/feenkcom/gtoolkit) - Glamorous Toolkit is a multilanguage notebook.
 A fancy code editor.
 A software analysis platform.
-A data visualization engine.
+A visualization engine.
 A knowledge management system.
+All programmable.
 All in one.

 ## Svelte